channelit/docker-images/solr/README.md

 docker-compose up -d solr1
 docker-compose up -d solr2 solr3

+#### If you get SSL errors
+Stop and kill containers
+Change permissions of data folder again docker-compose up

 #### Run script (You may need to run these couple of times untill you don't see any errors)
 docker exec solr1 ./setup-jks.sh